genophenoenvo/NPN-Data/black_cottonwoods/Evans_data/readMe.md

 ## Clat_2010_BF.csv
 Observations of spring bud flush in the Clatskanie OR garden.
 Every row represents data for one P. trichocarpa genotype.
 Each genotype will have multiple rows representing replicates in different locations in the garden.
 ### Block
 Refers to the "block" in the randomized block design.
-Acceptable values are 1, 2, 3, and Replacement.
+Acceptable values are 1, 2, and 3.
 ### Row
 Refers to the row in the block where the replicate was grown.
-Acceptable values are the letters of the alphabet, C thru Z, ZA thru ZZ, ZZA thru ZZJ.
+Acceptable values are integers 3 thru 105.
 ### Column
 Refers to the column in the block where the replicate was grown.
-Acceptable values are integers 1 thru 68.
+Acceptable values are integers 3 thru 35.
 ### Geno
 Name of the P. trichocarpa genotype.
 This is an alpha-numeric string.
 ### BF_2010